Ataww/wows-clan-crawler/README.md

 To build

-> npm run crawl
+> npm run crawl {tag}

-To run the crawler
+To run the crawler.

+Optional parameter {tag} will give you the rank of the clan with that tag.